MarisaNicoleSloan/career-portfolio/patient-assessment-form/patient-assessment-form.md

 * **Effective communication and collaboration:** Close collaboration with the product manager, UX designers, and clinical team was crucial for the successful execution of this project.

 By focusing on user needs and leveraging technology to create a more personalized and intuitive experience, we were able to significantly improve the platform's effectiveness in connecting patients with the care they need.

+### Future Enhancements

+Building on the success of the dynamic patient assessment form, future iterations will focus on further personalization and optimization of the user journey.
+Potential enhancements include:

+* **Personalized Recommendations:** Leveraging assessment data to provide more tailored provider suggestions beyond the initial search results.
+* **Integration with User Profiles:** Allowing users to save their assessment preferences for streamlined future searches and personalized content delivery.
+* **Expansion of Assessment Criteria:** Incorporating additional relevant questions based on user feedback and clinical insights to further refine search accuracy.
+* **A/B Testing and Iteration:** Continuously testing and optimizing the form questions and flow to improve conversion rates and search result relevancy.
+* **Exploration of AI-Powered Matching:** Investigating the potential of AI and machine learning to provide more sophisticated and nuanced provider matching based on assessment data and provider profiles.